AusClimateService/npcp/reports/phase1/phase1_report.md

 [Maraun 2016](https://doi.org/10.1007/s40641-016-0050-x),
 [Maraun et al 2017](https://doi.org/10.1038/nclimate3418)), but it is still a widely used approach.
-Performing both an historical and cross validation task allowed for comparison of results from two approaches with different (artificial skill versus internal variability), non-overlapping limitations.
+Performing both a calibration and cross validation task allowed for comparison of results from two approaches with different, non-overlapping limitations (i.e. artificial skill versus internal variability).

 Finally, the projection task was included to see if the bias correction methods substantially modify the trend simulated by the models.